 Grading/Final exam status: Letter grade.
 Final exam not required.

-Terms offered: Fall 2023, Fall 2021, Fall 2019
+Terms offered: Fall 2024, Fall 2023, Fall 2021

 This course advances students’ linguistic and cultural competence through the development of critical literacy skills.
 It guides students to become more sophisticated language users equipped with linguistic, pragmatic, and textual knowledge in discussions, reading, writing, and translation.
 Students reflect on the world and themselves through the lens of the target language and culture and become more competent in operating between English and Chinese and between American culture and Chinese culture.
 Students learn to recognize a second version of Chinese characters.
-Advanced Chinese for Mandarin Speakers: Read More [+]
+Advanced Chinese for Heritage Learners: Read More [+]

 Rules & Requirements